 If it weren’t for our hallways we’d never get anywhere in our homes!
 Hallways are the central glue that holds a home together, taking us from one room to the next.
-But far from being just a connecting corridor, in the most stylish homes, a hallway is a celebrated space, where creativity and ingenuity come together.
-After all, the hallway (or entranceway) is the first impression guests have of your home.
+But far from being just a connecting corridor, a hallway is a celebrated space, where creativity and ingenuity come together.
+After all, a stylish hallway (or entranceway) is the first impression guests have of your home.
 So, being met with piles of assorted shoes and coats probably isn’t the warmest welcome.

 We’ve scoured the Internet, Instagram and our own image archives, to bring you the most inspiring ideas for transforming an unloved entrance into a beautiful space.
 No more opening the front door – just a slither – out of sheer embarrassment with these inspirational hallways ideas there’s nothing to hide.